openservicebrokerapi/servicebroker/spec.md

 - *Service Instance*: An instantiation of a Service offering.

-- *Service Offerings*: Generic bindable endpoints to extend or tie services together.
-Examples include log drain and routing services.
+- *Service Offering*: The advertisement of a service that a Service Broker supports.

-- *Service Plan*: The representation of the costs and benefits for a given service, potentially as a tier.
+- *Service Plan*: The representation of the costs and benefits for a given variant of the service, potentially as a tier.

 ## Changes